First Corps Area

 With the adoption of the four field army plan on 1 October 1933, the mobile units of the First Corps Area were reassigned to the First Army or GHQ Reserve, or were demobilized.
 For the administration of Organized Reserve units, all organizations initially came under the control of the I Corps, or the 76th, 94th, and 97th Divisions.
 When the XI Corps was inactivated in 1925, the HQ, Non-Divisional Group was established to direct the organization, training, and administration of all nondivisional units.
 This arrangement was short-lived.
 On 8 September 1925, the Non-Divisional Group was discontinued and the HQ, Artillery Group was established.
 This new group managed only the corps area nondivisional field artillery units, the 158th Cavalry Brigade (part of the 64th Cavalry Division, Organized Reserves), and personnel assigned to the I and XI Corps.
 The rest of the nondivisional units were turned over to the three Organized Reserve divisions for administrative control.

 At Brainard Field, a civilian airfield located at Hartford, Connecticut, the 43d Division Aviation (1923–29) and the 118th Observation Squadron (1923–41) trained.

-In May 1941 the Corps Area became the First Corps Area Service Command (CASC).
+In May 1941, the Corps Area became the First Corps Area Service Command (CASC).
 Major General Francis B. Wilby was the commanding general from 15 July 1941–11 January 1942.
-Soon afterwards, the Assistant Chief of Staff, G-2, Brigadier General Sherman Miles, marked for his directorate's intelligence failure before the Attack on Pearl Harbor, was promoted to Major General but then given the relatively unimportant command of First CASC.
+Soon afterwards, the Assistant Chief of Staff, G-2, Brigadier General Sherman Miles, marked for his directorate's intelligence failure before the Attack on Pearl Harbor, was promoted to major general but then given the relatively unimportant command of First CASC.
 First CASC was again redesignated First Service Command, part of the Second World War Army Service Forces, on 22 July 1942.
-By 1943 it had a strength of 31,246.
+By 1943, it had a strength of 31,246.
 Miles retained command throughout the war.

-First Service Command was disestablished in 1946.
+First Service Command became an area command under the new First Army (United States) in mid 1946.
+General Ira T. Wyche commanded First Service Command until January 1947.